KaiserWerk/Tiny-Build-Server/README.md

 # Tiny Build Server

-This project is, or rather will be, a functioning, minimalistic build server for Golang and C# projects.
+This project is a functioning, minimal build server for Golang and C# projects (possibley PHP and Rust).

-It is not meant to be used in production since it is a proof-of-concept, but this is up to you.
-It can be used in conjunction with BitBucket, GitHub and GitLab and it runs on whatever platform you compile it for, be it Windows, Linux or MacOS, even a RaspberryPi.
+It can be used in conjunction with BitBucket, GitHub, GitLab and Gitea and it runs on whatever platform you compile it for, be it Windows, Linux or MacOS, even a RaspberryPi.

-Prerequisites
+Releases will deliver standalone binaries for the popular operating systems.

+### License

+Free to use for any non-commercial purpose; refer to LICENSE.md

+### Custom build

+* You need Golang version 1.15+ installed
+* you need [mjibson/esc](https://github.com/mjibson/esc) to created embedded resources from templates and static assets
-* Basic knowledge of the Go programming language
+* Clone the repository
+* created the embedded resources with the command ``esc -pkg internal -o internal/embed.go templates/ public/``
+* Build the binary (refer to or use the ``build.ps1``)

 ### Documentation